 - Find the technical or product cause (low freshness).

-- Find a metric to measure the cause (freshness time).
+- Find a metric that measures the cause (freshness time).

-- Set a long term goal based on that metric.
-If there isn’t already one, fantasize one beyond your reach (freshness time will be 10ms).
-This would make sure our Roadmap is open to future demands that we can not be aware of yet.
+- Set a long term goal based on the metric.
+If there isn’t already one, fantasize one beyond your reach.
+This would make sure our Roadmap is open to future demands that we can not be aware of yet (freshness time will be 10ms).

 - Design a solution for the long term goal.
-This will be used as a technical guideline, and will make sure we won’t add Blockages to the Roadmap.
+This will be used as a technical guideline, and will make sure Blockages would not be added to the Roadmap.
 Actual progress towards the long term goal is optional, not a must.

 - Map/rediscover the Current State.
 Know where you are.